-- 1. Briefly describe the concept of ki ken tai ichi. - 2.
+- 1. Describe the concept of ki ken tai ichi. - 2.
 What is the origin of meditation (mokuso) before practice: Shintoism, Confucianism or Zen Buddhism?
 What is the purpose of mokuso in modern kendo? - 3.
-List and briefly explain three (3) benefits of kiai (kakegoe). - 4.
-List and briefly describe three (3) types of kendo footwork.
+List and explain three (3) benefits of kiai (kakegoe). - 4.
+List and describe three (3) types of kendo footwork.
 What is the purpose of each type of footwork? - 5.
-Briefly describe the importance of zanshin.
+Describe the importance of zanshin.